Tyler Mahan Coe created the ‘War and Peace’ of country music podcasts. Surrender to it.

 On a Friday night in Nashville, pre-pandemic, Coe is at one of his favorite hot spots, the pinball bar known as No Quarter.
 Coe sips a mineral water between pumps of the flippers.
 He will occasionally get a beer when he’s out at a bar or having a burger, but he doesn’t drink much.
 He lost his license after a drunken-driving arrest in 2012, a bad decision that he’s still embarrassed about.

 Pinball is more than a game for Coe.
-It been a diversion since he was a kid.
+It has been a diversion since he was a kid.
 After his parents broke up, Coe would be sent to spend summers with his father.
 They didn’t go fishing or play catch.
 They would go to casinos.
 David Allan Coe liked to gamble.
 While he played, he would give his son a roll of bills for pinball and dinner.
 It may not be surprising that Episode 1 of Season 2 opens with pages of history on pinball and how it connects to the birth of the country music industry.

 As he plays, Coe explains why he decided to devote an entire season to George Jones.